insightfulaistrategiesofficial/.github/profile/README.md

 ## Hiring Information

 We are always looking for talented individuals to join our team.
-If you are interested in AI/ML Intern positions or team lead roles, please forward your resume to Sunkalp via email at [sunkalp.chandra@gmail.com ](mailto:sunkalp.chandra@gmail.com ) or Medhansh (co-CEO) for official hiring.
+If you are interested in AI/ML Intern positions or team lead roles, please forward your resume to Sunkalp via email at [sunkalp.chandra@gmail.com](mailto:sunkalp.chandra@gmail.com) or Medhansh (co-CEO) via email at [medhpuri@gmail.com](mailto:medhpuri@gmail.com) for official hiring.
 The Director of Technology will have the final say in all hiring decisions.

 ## Contact Us